HappyLuckYesterday/react-hooks-react-router-code-along/README.md

 import React from 'react';
 import ReactDOM from 'react-dom';
 /* Add NavLink to importer */
-import { BrowserRouter as Router, Route, NavLink } from 'react-router-dom';
+import { BrowserRouter as Router, Route, NavLink, Switch } from 'react-router-dom';

 /* Add basic styling for NavLinks */ const linkStyles = {